palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 defining an internal schema version for AtlasDB, and implementing a mechanism for performing schema transitions while ensuring nodes that want to commit transactions agree on the state of the world

+Effectively, we want to define an internal schema version for AtlasDB, and implement a mechanism for performing schema transitions while ensuring nodes that want to commit transactions agree on the state of the world - or at least, agree sufficiently that they won't contradict one another.

 #### Coordination Service

 We introduce a notion of a coordination service, which agrees on values being relevant or correct at a given timestamp.